-Although they are a relatively small portion of our overall revenues, revenues from our life sciences and labor and employment practices increased during the first quarter of fiscal 2009.
-Revenues in our life sciences practice increased approximately 30% because we benefited from our involvement in new product launches and contracting strategies.
-This practice has also been engaged in a number of litigation matters relating to pharmaceutical pricing.
-In addition, our labor and employment practice generated revenue growth compared to the first quarter of fiscal 2008.
-This practice continues to be actively engaged in a wide variety of matters including Equal Employment Opportunities and wage and hour litigation.
+Revenues from our forensics and labor and employment practices increased during the third quarter of fiscal 2009.
+While these practices are currently a relatively small portion of our overall revenues, they are an important part of our long term revenue growth.
+Revenues for our forensics practice increased nearly 45% compared to the third quarter of fiscal 2008 due to an increase in the demand for our services.
+Our labor and employment practice generated revenue growth of nearly 80% compared to the third quarter of fiscal 2008.
+This practice continues to be actively engaged in a wide variety of matters including Equal Employment Opportunity investigations, affirmative action program review, and wage and hour litigation projects.

-Overall, revenues outside of the U.S. represented approximately 21% of total revenues for the first quarter of fiscal 2009, compared with 22% of total revenues for the first quarter of fiscal 2008.
-The decline in international revenues is due primarily to the divesture of our Australian-based operations during fiscal 2008, which generated approximately \$2.5 million of revenue during the twelve weeks ended February 15, 2008.
+Overall, revenues outside of the U.S. represented approximately 25% of total revenues for the third quarter of fiscal 2009, compared with 21% of total revenues for the third quarter of fiscal 2008.
+The increase in international revenues is due primarily to the acquisition of Marakon Associates and an increase in the demand for our services in forensics practices in the United Kingdom and competition practice in Canada.

-The total number of employee consultants decreased to 595 as of the end of the first quarter of fiscal 2009 from 772 as of the end of the first quarter of fiscal 2008, which is primarily due to workforce reductions, the divestiture of our Australia-based operations, and the divestiture of our capital projects, legal business consulting, forensic computing and investigations, and other small practices, completed during fiscal 2008.
-In addition, during the second quarter of fiscal 2009, we completed an employee workforce reduction that eliminated 34 consulting positions in offices around the world and across practices.
-Utilization was 68% for the first quarter fiscal 2009 compared with 70% for the first quarter fiscal 2008.
-Revenues derived from fixed-price engagements increased to 9.9% of total revenues for the first quarter of fiscal 2009 compared with 7.2% for the first quarter of fiscal 2008.
+The total number of employee consultants decreased to 585 as of the end of the third quarter of fiscal 2009 from 692 as of the end of the third quarter of fiscal 2008, which is primarily due to workforce reductions, and the divestiture of our capital projects, legal business consulting, and other small practices, completed during fiscal 2008, offset by an increase in employee consultants due to the Marakon Associates acquisition.
+Utilization was 69% for the third quarter of fiscal 2009 compared with 71% for the third quarter of fiscal 2008.
+Revenues derived from fixed-price engagements decreased to 7.3% of total revenues for the third quarter of fiscal 2008.